2016 Olympian (16th, 200 breaststroke)

-Had life played out differently, you might be reading Molly Hannis’ bio on a soccer clinic company site instead of Fitter & Faster.
-Although she was the daughter of a swimmer, had two brothers in the sport and started competing at the age of five, she entertained dreams of soccer stardom.
-But she realized the water was her true calling when she qualified for her first long-course nationals when she was 13.
+Had life played out a bit differently, you might be reading Molly Hannis’ bio on a soccer clinic company site instead of Fitter & Faster.
+Although she was the daughter of a swimmer, she had two brothers in the sport and dreamt of soccer stardom by the age of five.
+Those dreams changed at the age of 13, when Molly qualified for her first long course nationals.

-It was also around this time that she transitioned from backstroke to IM and breaststroke, the stroke that would take her to a Division I program (Tennessee) and the 2016 Rio Olympics.
+It was also around this time that she transitioned from specializing in backstroke to IM and breaststroke – the stroke that would take her to the Division I program of Tennessee and the 2016 Rio Olympics.

 “Breaststroke technique changes from person to person,” she says of her bread-and-butter stroke.
 “The fundamentals, however, are generally the same.
 I’ve watched some of the world’s best breaststrokers and have studied what makes each of them fast.”

-Incidentally, she notes, “Each of their individual talents are some of the thing I share with the kids I’ve coached.”
-Hands coaches at her club team (Neptune Swimming in her hometown of Santa Rosa Calif.) and Tennessee’s summer camps for age-groupers.
+Incidentally, she notes, “Each of their individual strengths are some of the things I share with the swimmers I’ve coached.”

-With her NCAA career complete, she’s also looking forward to sharing all her hard-won wisdom with young swimmers at Fitter & Faster clinics, especially when it comes to turns and pullouts.
+With her NCAA career complete and international experience under her belt, Hannis looks forward to sharing all of her hard-earned wisdom with participants at Fitter & Faster clinics – especially when it comes to turns and pullouts.